 About the Association

-Mississippi River Water Trail, a National Water Trail since 2012, encompasses 121 miles of the Mississippi River including the confluence of the two longest rivers in the country, 75 sites including 62 rest areas and 17 camping areas, three lock and dams, and spanning two states, rural areas and a large urban area St Louis Missouri.
-The Mississippi is the river that flows past the origin of the Lewis and Clark began their famous expedition and the world famous St. Louis Arch and attracts people from all over the world.
-The Mississippi River Water Trail is a magnificent destination for paddlers, close to home for millions of people, as well as scenic, and healing.
+Mississippi River Water Trail (MRWTA), a National Water Trail since 2012, encompasses 121 miles of the Mississippi River including the confluence of the two longest rivers in the country (the Missouri and Mississippi), 75 sites including 62 rest areas and 17 camping areas, and three locks and dams.
+The trail spans two states, rural areas, and a large urban area at St Louis Missouri.
+The Mississippi flows past the site where Lewis and Clark began their famous expedition and the world famous St. Louis Arch that attracts people from all over the world.
+The Mississippi River Water Trail is a magnificent and scenic destination for paddlers that is close to home for millions of people.

-Since 2007, MRWTA has coordinated volunteers and events on the river to insure quality, affordable, recreational and educational opportunities and to promote safe public use of the trail.
+Since 2007, MRWTA has coordinated volunteers and events on the river to ensure high quality and affordable recreational and educational opportunities and to promote safe public use of the trail.
 We collaborate with communities, organizations, and agencies to foster conservation by both developing and supporting the trail.

 US Army Corps Development

-The Mississippi River Water Trail was developed by the US Army Corps of Engineers in concert with the American Canoe Association and partnering organizations in response to public requests for a water trail on the Mississippi River within the St. Louis District boundary.
-The Corps has developed day use rest areas, primitive camping areas, watchable wildlife and interpretive opportunities on the Mississippi River.
+The Mississippi River Water Trail was developed by the US Army Corps of Engineers in concert with the American Canoe Association and other organizations in response to public requests for a water trail on the Mississippi River within the St. Louis District boundary.
+The Corps has developed day use rest areas and primitive camping areas and promotes wildlife watching and interpretive opportunities on the Mississippi River.

-Volunteers provides support by maintaining trail rest areas, primitive campsites and facilities to ensure quality recreational opportunities for paddlers.
+Volunteers provide support by maintaining trail rest areas, primitive campsites, and facilities to ensure quality recreational opportunities for paddlers.

 What is a Water Trail?

-Water trails are recreational waterways on a lake, river or ocean between specific points, containing access points, day use, and/or primitive camping sites for the boating public.
-Serving as ribbons of discovery, water trails create educational opportunities, promote a healthy economy and high quality of life while preserving natural and cultural heritage.
+Water trails are recreational waterways on a lake, river, or ocean between specific points.
+They include access points, day use, and/or primitive camping sites for the boating public.
+Water trails serve as ribbons of discovery and create educational opportunities and promote a healthy economy and high quality of life while preserving natural and cultural heritage.